fractalic-ai/fractalic/docs/index.md

   - title: Progressive Elaboration
     details: Start simple and grow structure without refactoring.
 Add complexity only when needed.
   - title: Transparent Execution
     details: See exactly how your document evolves.
-Full execution traceability with git-backed sessions.
+Full execution traceability with isolated session storage.
 ---

 ## What is Fractalic?